 Posted on 7th November 2016

-To speak to the Chapel and Chinley Safer Neighbourhood Team call 101 or send them a message using the Contact Us section of our website here
+Anyone with any information about the thefts is asked to contact the Hope Valley Safer Neighbourhood Team on 101, or by sending them a message using the Contact Us section of our website here